ShokoAnime/Shokofin/README.md

 1. **Clone or Download the Repository:**
    - Clone or download the repository from GitHub.

-2. **Set Up .NET Core SDK:**
+2. **Set Up .NET SDK:**
-   - Make sure you have the .NET Core SDK installed on your computer.
+   - Make sure you have the .NET 10 SDK installed on your computer.

 3. **Build the Plugin:**
    - Open a terminal and navigate to the repository directory.